foilen/foilen-infra-ui/README.md

 And when you add more, you can easily sort them by running `SortMessagesApp.launch`.

+## To modify UI vendor libraries

+Edit `src/main/resources/WEB-INF/infra/ui/resources/ui2/vendor/package.json`.

+Run `./update-ui-libraries.sh`.

+If you are adding or removing dependencies, you can then edit `InfraUiWebSpringConfig`.

 ## TEST in Eclipse

 To be able to execute the application in Eclipse, you first need to download all the plugins jars: